 Many people using this medication develop serious side effects.
 However, your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Careful monitoring by your doctor may decrease your risk.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: change in the amount of urine, bloody urine, muscle cramps, weakness, dizziness, extreme thirst, unusual tiredness, fast/irregular heartbeat, easy bruising/bleeding, numbness/tingling of arms/legs, persistent constipation, severe stomach/abdominal pain, black/tarry stools, vomit that looks like coffee grounds.
+Tell your doctor right away if you have any serious side effects, including: change in the amount of urine, bloody urine, muscle cramps, weakness, dizziness, extreme thirst, unusual tiredness, fast/irregular heartbeat, easy bruising/bleeding, numbness/tingling of arms/legs, persistent constipation, severe stomach/abdominal pain, black/tarry stools, vomit that looks like coffee grounds.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.